 The Berks County Parks and Recreation Department is committed to the stewardship and enhancement of Antietam Lake Park.
 Goals include developing Antietam as a County Park to preserve natural and scenic ecological resources, while promoting sustainable public use and passive recreation and environmental education.

 Phase 1 includes the restoration of the Antietam Lake Dam in 2010-2011 and the restoration of the Valve House.
 Completed.

 As recommended in the Master Plan, Phase 4a is the removal of the Caretaker's House due to advanced deterioration and safety and liability issues in 2017-2018.
 The massive stone retaining walls will become the footprint for a scenic overlook in Phase 4.
 Work to begin in the spring of 2017.Completed.

-Phase 5 advances design of the Viewing Platform above the Seven Step Dam in approximately 2018.
+Phase 5 advances design of the Viewing Platform above the Seven Step Dam.

 The planning for this phase has started.
-This project will include demonstration areas to remove invasives and plant native species as part of a forestry management plan throughout the park that is expected to be ongoing through 2019.
+This project will include demonstration areas to remove invasive and plant native species as part of a forestry management plan throughout the park that is expected to be ongoing.

 *Act 13 is a state law signed in February 2012 imposing an unconventional gas well fee, also called a drilling impact fee, from the production of natural gas from a geological shale formation such as Marcellus Shale.
 The law outlines a percentage of the fees that will be directed for local and state purposes; Berks County will receive some funding for parks projects.